ericbutz/developer-portal/app/guides/receive-money/index.md

 guide:
     name: receive-money
     step: overview
-title:  Receive bank transfers within your application
+title:  Collecting From Your Users Using Dwolla's API
-description: Programmatically collect money from customer bank accounts with bank transfers.
+description: This guide covers the key points of collecting money from your customers by utilizing the Dwolla API.
 ---

 # Overview: Receive money from your users